 The New Jersey Department of Agriculture's Division of Agricultural and Natural Resources maintains records on the utilization of the state's farmland.
 This data, which is provided in Table 5 and summarized in Figure 3, provides insight into the agricultural trends of the Township.
-As shown, a total of approximately 2,898 tillable acres of the Township was devoted to cropland in 1999.
-By 2008, this acreage decreased by 46.7% to 1,536 tillable acres of cropland.
+As shown, a total of approximately 2,898 tillable acres of the Township in 1999 was devoted to cropland.
+By 2008, this acreage decreased by 1,362 tillable acres (46.7%) to 1,536 tillable acres of cropland.
 This trend has continued to more recent times, albeit at a slightly decreased rate.
-Between 2008 and 2019, the amount of cropland decreased by 23.5% to approximately 1,174 tillable acres.
+Between 2008 and 2019, the amount of cropland decreased by 362 tillable acres (23.5%) to approximately 1,174 tillable acres.
 Soybeans have experienced the largest crop reduction in the Township, with 622 acres being lost since 1999.
 Conversely, agricultural woodland increased approximately 403% between 1999 and 2019.